felleg/felleg.gitlab.io-backup/content/reads/read-71-the-necessary-revolution.md

 fully electrical Hummer.
 This was during a phase when our schools were telling us about the importance of solving global warming.
-My brother was already picturing how the future electrification of vehicles would make something as paradoxal as an all-electrical Hummer possible.
+My brother was already picturing how the future electrification of vehicles would make something as paradoxical as an all-electrical Hummer possible.
 I remember vividly thinking he was nuts.
 This was around 2007, right about when this book was being written.
 Only 17 years later, my brother could now go to the store and buy exactly what he was dreaming about.